-If a student is placed on straight expulsion, he/she may not attend any Fresno Unified school during the expulsion term set by the Board of Education.
+If a student is placed on straight expulsion, they may not attend any Fresno Unified school during the expulsion term set by the Board of Education.

 The responsibility for transportation to any school site resultant from these disciplinary actions remains with the parent/guardian.

 Fresno County Community Schools are run by the Fresno County Superintendent’s Office to provide an academic program to students who are expelled, on probation or on parole.
 The County programs serve students grades 7-12.
-After the Board action, referrals to Community School are made through the Fresno Unified’s Department of Prevention and Intervention.
+After the Board action, referrals to Community Schools are made through the Fresno Unified Department of Prevention and Intervention.
 Questions should be directed to the Discipline Office at 457-3348.
+(B.P.
+6181)

 Right to an Attorney (Parent’s/Guardian’s Expense)

 Fresno Unified intends to conduct a hearing in a manner which does not require attorneys.
 This information is to help the applicant understand the hearing process.
 While attorneys are not required, it is the right of the student and the parent/guardian and the right of the Fresno Unified School District to have an attorney or advocate present.

 Notification Regarding Expulsion

 The Fresno Unified School District Board of Education has established policies and standards of behavior which promote learning and protect the safety and well-being of students.
 When these policies are violated, it may be necessary to suspend or expel a student.
 Board Policy 5144.1 aligns with California Education Code in the approach to serious offenses.

 The following offenses will warrant a mandatory referral for expulsion:

 - Possessing loaded or unloaded firearms